mnot/I-D/safe-hint/draft.md

 * Preference: safe
 * Value: (no value)
-* Description: Indicates that the user (or one responsible for them) prefers "safe" or "unobjectionable" content.
+* Description: Indicates that "safe" / "unobjectionable" content is preferred.
 * Reference: (this document)
 * Notes: